carzamm/carzam/README.md

 > 1. Build the Docker image
 > 2. Run the Docker image to create a container
 > 3. View app on local host to confirm Docker container is functional
-> 4. Use the Docker desktop app to view Docker server logs when an issue arises
+> 4. Use the Docker desktop app to view Docker server logs if an issue arises
 > 5. Occassionally clean up dangling Docker images from old deployments

 ### Docker CLI Commands: